 In order to verify that you have met these enrollment requirements, you must have your final high school transcript, including date of graduation, submitted to the Office of Admissions by the July 1 deadline.
 When we receive your final transcript, we will review it to make certain you have maintained your strong academic record.
 See below for our policy on senior year grades.

 Senior year courses and grades are very important.
 Senior year courses are a primary factor that we consider when making admission decisions.
-In August, after final transcripts are received, we review each student's senior year coursework and the grades earned in those courses to confirm course completion and that the performance during the senior year is consistent with the academic performance at the time of application.
+After final transcripts are received, we review each student's senior year coursework and the grades earned in those courses to confirm course completion and that the performance during the senior year is consistent with the academic performance at the time of application.
 Changes in senior year coursework may result in a change to the student's college of admission.
 Unsuccessful completion of senior year coursework and/or a significant decline in academic performance during the senior year may result in the cancellation of admission.

 If you are considering making changes to your senior year courses or if you are concerned about your academic progress in any of your courses, you must consult with your admissions counselor right away at 612-625-2008 or 1-800-752-1000.